-&lt;sup>5 In reference to the definition under discussion by the Study Group on a New Governance Model in Society 5.0, this interim report defines AI governance as "design and operation of technological, organizational, and social systems by stakeholders for the purpose of managing risks posed by the use of AI at levels acceptable to stakeholders and maximizing their positive impact."
+&lt;sup>5 In reference to the definitions used by the Study Group on a New Governance Model in Society 5.0, this report defines AI governance as "design and operation of technological, organizational, and social systems by stakeholders for the purpose of managing risks posed by the use of AI at levels acceptable to stakeholders and maximizing their positive impact."

-constitution, civil law, the Act on the Protection of Personal Information, and private and public co-regulation but also an expert on explainable AI, well-experienced executives from AI developers and AI users, and practitioners of insurance and audits for AI.
-In the discussion, the members have explored multi-layered governance, looking to goal-based governance suggested by the Study Group on a New Governance Model in Society 5.0 (Governance Model Study Group).
+governance with experts on the relationship between AI and the constitution, civil law, the Act on the Protection of Personal Information, international standards, and private and public coregulation, as well as with experts on explainable AI, affiliates of companies with great experience in developing and utilizing AI, experts on initiatives pertaining to AI principle practice, practitioners well versed in the relationship between insurance, auditing, and AI, and representatives of consumer organizations.
+In the discussion, the members have explored multilayered governance, looking to goal-based governance suggested by the Study Group on a New Governance Model in Society 5.0 (Governance Model Study Group).

-Chapter 2 of this interim report discusses trends in AI governance in Japan and around the world.
+Chapter 2 of this report discusses trends in AI governance in Japan and around the world.
 First, the chapter summarizes the chronological development of the AI governance discussion, followed by a summary of the discussion on risks that can serve as the basis for further elaboration.
 Then, the chapter defines a universal structure comprising goals, intermediate rules, and rules focusing on specific areas such as sectors.
 Finally, it maps AI principles, horizontal regulations, guidelines, standards, and regulations on specific applications, specific sectors and use by the government in the universal structure with a monitoring and enforcement mechanism.